Open

 Processing and Agreement

-- Applications are first reviewed by CALQ program staff for eligibility and program fit
+- Applications are first reviewed by CALQ program managers based on eligibility conditions and the general objectives of the program.

-- Eligible applications are then assessed by a jury, and assessors may be consulted if needed
+- Eligible applications are then evaluated by juries, and assessors may be called upon when necessary.

-- The jury makes recommendations to the board of directors for final decision
+- The jury makes recommendations to the board of directors, which ratifies them.

 Additional information